RaphaelSheikh/pymaceuticals-challenge/README.md

 In this assignment, I will apply what I've learned about Matplotlib to a real-world situation and dataset.

-# Analysis

-* Capomulin and Ramicane reduces the tumor size better.

-* There is a positive correlation between mouse weight and average tumor volume, it is 0.84.
-As the mouse weight increases, the average tumor volume increases too.

-* The bar graph shows that Capomulin and Ramicane had the most number of mice tested.

 # Background

 I've just joined Pymaceuticals, Inc., a new pharmaceutical company that specializes in anti-cancer medications.
 Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.